CLIP-RT: Learning Language-Conditioned Robotic Policies from Natural Language Supervision

 Conclusion

 This paper presents CLIP-RT, enabling non-experts to teach robots new manipulation skills through natural language, making robot learning more accessible and scalable for everyday users.
+We demonstrated the effectiveness of CLIP-RT on both real-world and simulated environments.

-BibTeX citation
+BibTeX Citation

 @article{kang2024cliprt,